 This Asian Cabbage Slaw is a light and healthy!
 A blend of cabbage, veggies and peanuts is tossed in a flavorful ginger basil dressing.
 This crunchy slaw will serve 6+.

 This is what I call summer in a bowl.

-You guys I’m so excited about this slaw because is loaded-to-the-max with veggies and is pretty healthy.
-This slaw is crunchy, flavorful and it’s one of those slaws that can be transformed from side dish to main dish with the addition of some protein aka grilled chicken or shrimp.
+You guys I’m so excited about this slaw because is loaded-to-the-max with veggies and is pretty darn healthy.
+This slaw is crunchy, flavorful and it’s one of those slaws that can be transformed from side dish to main dish with the addition of some protein.

 I made this recipe for a few of my girlfriends last weekend when Pat was up north wild turkey hunting.
-And you know what they say; “when the guy is away, the girl will invite her girlfriends over for a feast of a dinner”.
+And you know what they say; “when the guy is away, the girl will invite her girlfriends over for dinner and wine”.

 Or something like that.